swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 Precedence equality can only be defined for precedence groups with same associativity.

+Only one declaration of the same operator / precedence group is allowed, meaning that new precedence relations between existing groups cannot be added.

 ### Transitive precedence propagation

 Compiler will apply transitivity axiom to compare precedence of two given precedence groups.
 Example: